 The AMS requires that all topically relevant funding sources, including recipients and grant numbers, as well as conflicts of interest, are fully disclosed in the Acknowledgments of all submissions.
 Please omit the word “number” from grant or contract information.

 Auxiliary analyses or tables whose details are subordinate to the main theme of the paper should normally appear in an appendix.
 Any tables or figures appearing in an appendix should be numbered with the letter prefix of the appendix (for example, Figure A1, Table A1, Table A2, etc.) and embedded with the full caption text within the appendix near the first citation of the element.
+An appendix must include paragraph text citing/describing each appendix table and/or appendix figure, even if it is also described in the body of the paper.
 Each appendix must have a title.
 Example:

 Use of Model Data